-The PENCOM Code, the NCCG and the NCC Code also require the position of chair of the board and CEO to be occupied by separate individuals.
+The PENCOM Code and the NCCG also require the position of board chair and CEO to be occupied by separate individuals.

 Board committees

 What board committees are mandatory?
 What board committees are allowed?
 Are there mandatory requirements for committee composition?